idia640/presentations/week07/PITCHME.md

 Note:

-Both Damasio and Panksepp refer to two "background emotions": enthusiasm and discouragement
+Emotions are tied to drives and motivations which are components of each emotion.

-Emotions tied to drives and motivations which are components of each emotion.
+[Biological drives also shape behavior.
+Some may not be purely about survival (hunger, thirst).
+Panksepp talked about the SEEKING which relates to curiosity, sensory stimulation, and movement.]

 Emotional states unfold over time in a chain of events, triggered by images of objects or events (actual or recalled)